stevescilar/Church_TIMER/README.md

 # HOG Timer

 ## Overview
 HOG Timer is a simple web application designed to provide a countdown timer for events.
-It allows users to set a timer duration in minutes and displays a countdown on the screen.
+It allows user/the church to set a timer duration in minutes and displays a countdown on the screen.
 The background color changes based on the percentage of time remaining, enhancing the visual experience as the timer progresses.

 ## Features
 - User-friendly interface to set the timer duration in minutes.